hyperledger/bevel-operator-fabric/README.md

 ## Stay Up-to-Date

-Calendso is currently in beta.
+`hlf-operator` is currently in beta.
 Watch **releases** of this repository to be notified for future updates:

 ![hlf-operator-star-github](https://user-images.githubusercontent.com/6862893/123808402-022aa800-d8f1-11eb-8df4-8a9552f126a2.gif)